ch00226855/CMP168Summer2024/Week1Day2_Chp7_8.md

 ```
 - **Access modifiers**
     - **public**: Any part of the program can access this method. (`private`, `protected`, none)
     - **static**: A static method is associate with the class.
-It only uses values that are passed to this method
+More on this in Chapter 10.
 - **Return type**: The type of the returned value.
 If no value is returned, then use `void`
 - **Parameters**: The variables that will be used during the execution of the method.
 - **Method call**